 “Eyes are so very precious and I was looking for the person I would be willing to trust with mine.
-Allon’s biography read extremely well and it was clear he certainly had the skill and expertise to do wonderful work, achieving excellent results.
-I could see and sense that he was meticulous, precise, focused and diligent, with the drive, desire and utmost capability of achieving the very best results for his patients.
-I felt that he sincerely wanted to do so, knowing how much it would improve not only my sight, but as an added bonus, my life in general.
-I felt, beyond the shadow of a doubt, that Allon was the person I could trust with my eyes.”
+It was clear that OCL certainly had the skill and expertise to do wonderful work, achieving excellent results.
+I could see and sense that they were meticulous, precise, focused and diligent, with the drive, desire and utmost capability of achieving the very best results for their patients.
+I felt that they sincerely wanted to do so, knowing how much it would improve not only my sight, but as an added bonus, my life in general.
+I felt, beyond the shadow of a doubt, that OCL were the people I could trust with my eyes.”

 At my initial appointment, I had my eyes tested, examined, measured and inspected more thoroughly than I’d ever experienced before.
 Surprisingly none of this took long as there was no waiting time prior to being seen and no waiting time between tests and examinations.
 Nothing was rushed and I felt quite relaxed throughout as everyone was professional, friendly, efficient and helpful.

-I’d spoken to Allon’s secretary a few times and she was very helpful and polite at all times.
+I’d spoken to OCL’s secretary a few times and she was very helpful and polite at all times.

 On the day